Options for Self-insurance

 A property damage deductible can help you save money on auto liability or general liability insurance.
 This is especially true if your business is likely to generate numerous small property damage claims.
 For example, suppose you own a landscaping company that uses trucks to deliver decorative rock to job sites.
 Rocks that escape from your trucks while they're on the highway could damage other people's vehicles.
 To save money on your commercial auto liability coverage, you request a $1,000 property damage deductible.

 If a third party demands compensation for vehicle damage caused by a rock, your company will pay the claimant directly if he or she seeks less than $1,000.

 Liability policies covering small business owners are unlikely to include a bodily injury deductible.
 Small bodily injury claims can quickly become large ones if not managed properly.
 Thus, insurers prefer to handle such claims themselves.

 Workers Compensation Coverage

-Many states have approved the use of small deductible plans for workers compensation insurance.
-These programs vary from one state to another.
+Many states allow (or require) insurers to offer all workers compensation policyholders a small deductible plan if they meet eligibility requirements.
+Plans vary from one state to another.
 Depending on the state, a "small" deductible may range from $500 to $75,000.
 The deductible may apply to medical benefits, indemnity (disability), or both.
-It may apply to loss adjustment expenses.
-Some states require insurers to offer a small deductible plan to any employer that qualifies for one.
-Other states permit, but do not require, insurers to offer such a plan.
+It may also include loss adjustment expenses.

 A small business owner that wishes to purchase workers compensation coverage with a small deductible may be required to provide evidence of financial security such as an irrevocable letter of credit.
 The deductible is typically added to a standard workers compensation policy via an endorsement.